Personal AIS Man Overboard devices are required for the 2018 Newport Bermuda Race, and their set-up and use requires advance attention. By Mark Lenci.

 The programming and installation in a PFD of the AIS MOB device with the integrated DSC capability and automatic activation capability is time consuming, requires special equipment and software, and should be done well before the day of getting underway.

 AIS MOB Device Interaction with a Boat’s Nav System

 We tested AIS MOB devices as we walked through a MOB scenario with a Newport Bermuda Race crew.
 We found that there is a lot happening on the chart plotter that provides valuable information but consumes crew resources to understand and manage the information.
 Pressing the MOB button on the chart plotters was not as simple as we thought, different brands of devices have different ways to activate the device, and we did not anticipate all the things that happened on the chart plotter.
 As a result, the first two lessons learned very, very strongly recommend that every crew member test their own AIS MOB device with their boat’s navigation system AND that all crew members observe how the AIS MOB device interacts with the navigation system.
 Here is our video showing the testing of an AIS MOB device with a boat’s navigation in the MOB scenario.

 AIS MOB device with integrated DSC compatibility

 We tested AIS MOB devices with integrated DSC compatibility.
 We found programming the boat’s MMSI into the device was unexpectedly challenging and time consuming.
-We required multiple attempts before successfully programming each device.
-We learned quite a bit about the what the DSC capability does and does not do.
-This resulted in our third lesson learned.
-If you have one of these very capable devices, you need to program it, install it in your PFD, and learn how to use it well before you get underway.
-The link below is a video showing this process and the DSC capability.
+We learned quite a bit about the what the DSC capability does and does not do, which resulted in another important lesson learned: If you have one of these very capable devices, you need to program it, install it in your PFD, and learn how to use it well before you get underway.
+The video below shows this process and the DSC capability.

-Mark Lenci leads the Cruising Club of America’s safety at sea education program and is skippering Sunflower, his Beneteau Oceanis 523, in the 2018 Race.
+Mark Lenci leads the Cruising Club of America’s safety at sea education program and skippered Sunflower, his Beneteau Oceanis 523, in the 2018 Race.